Jaboola9/Indian_NGO_scraper/README.md

 *Software requirements:*

-[ChromeDriver](https://chromedriver.chromium.org/getting-started) - **chromedriver.exe** should be open in the same directory as the notebook and .py file.
+[ChromeDriver](https://chromedriver.chromium.org/getting-started) - **chromedriver.exe** should be located in the same directory as the notebook and .py file.

 Feel free to contact me with any questions!